 Simply speaking, most people are motivated by achievement.
 This achievement might come in the form of attaining a big goal or many little goals along the way.

-In our Heartquarters program, we rely on our gamification plugin for WordPress, AccessAlly Pro, to accurately track the progress of our students.
+In our Heartquarters program, we rely on our gamification plugin, AccessAlly Pro, to accurately track the progress of our students.
 Simply by revealing how far each participant has gotten in the course, progress tracking urges the students to finish what they started…from the moment they log into their online account.

 The overview method is great for two reasons:

 - It is easy for each user to gauge how much progress they’re making in their courses.

 - Indirectly, it’s also easier to see at a glance which course you left off with, so you can easily choose the next one on the list

 Of course, in order for the progress tracking to read accurately, the users must take on the responsibility of checking off the individual tasks within a course.
 As each checkbox is marked off, the percentage of “completed” material changes accordingly.

 Though somewhat subtle, progress tracking is definitely one of the more invaluable gamification examples in marketing.

 Even without gamification, progress tracking can be made more readily apparent by the way you set up and label your course.
 For example, writing “Lesson 1 of 15” on a page will offer a student much better perspective than just “Lesson 1.”